 Data you give us

-When you fill in a contact form on our website, or contact us by email or phone in relation to the website, you may give us data about you including:
+When you fill in a contact form on our website, or contact us by email or phone in relation to the website, you may give us data about you including name, phone number or email address.

 Unless otherwise stated on the form, this information will be processed by our web content management system providers via servers based in the EAA.
 Further information about the data we share with third parties is provided in section G below.